-How Much is a Home Bowling Alley
+How Much Does a Home Bowling Alley Cost?

 Bowling has become a favorite form of entertainment for more than seventy million people across the country.
 If you are one of these millions who enjoy the thrill and enjoyment of bowling, you should know you can now bring this fun right into your home.
 As a bowling enthusiast, you may be wondering how much it will cost to bring a home bowling alley into your house.